-Stumps would be left in situ as per the quidance contained in the Forestry Commission Research Note "Environmental effects of stump and root harvesting" (Forestry Commission, 2011)16 except where they would be removed for borrow pits, excavated roads, turbine bases and other infrastructure requiring excavation.
+Stumps would be left in situ as per the guidance contained in the Forestry Commission Research Note "Environmental effects of stump and root harvesting" (Forestry Commission, 2011)18 except where they would be removed for borrow pits, excavated roads, turbine bases and other infrastructure requiring excavation.
 Such material would be treated as described above.

-Restocking / Planting Methodology 10.2
+10.2 Restocking / Planting Methodology

-Restocking would be carried out to current standard practice and in accordance with the guidelines contained in the UKFS and UKWAS as a minimum, where applicable.
+Restocking would be carried out to current standard practice, the forest manager's internal guidance and practices and in accordance with the guidelines contained in the UKFS and UKWAS as a minimum, where applicable.
 Methodology would vary depending on the type of restocking being carried out.
 The following information is provided for guidance as to the restocking methodology which may be adopted.